-Oftentimes, ISO 17025 is a regulatory requirement.
-In other cases it is customer pressure.
+Oftentimes, ISO 17025 is a necessity.
+In other cases, it is customer pressure.
 Either way, for most organizations, 17025 is essential for business.
-Without it the organization’s whole business is at risk.
-Organizations cannot risk jeopardizing this with an ineffective management system, and internal auditing is the gate-keeper to ensure the ongoing success of the organization.
+Without it, the organization’s whole business is at risk.
+Organizations cannot risk jeopardizing this with an ineffective management system, and internal auditing is the gatekeeper to ensure the ongoing success of the organization.

 Auditors must still look for improvement opportunities such as streamlining processes and reducing unnecessary bureaucracies (note that some duplication and bureaucracy is often deliberate to assure the success of the processes).
 The continual improvement of the management system is an essential and important goal of the internal audit process.

 Given the importance of the internal audit activity, it is essential that auditors are experienced and skilled.
 Yes, technically a “once-a-year” auditor theoretically qualifies for this role but they are less likely to achieve either of the objectives just discussed.